 Schug Carneros Estate Winery lies southwest of the town of Sonoma in the AVA’s Carneros Appellation.
 The old name of the region, Los Carneros recalls the days when it was home to sheepherders, dairy farms, fruit orchards and hayfields.

-One of California’s most esteemed winemakers, Walter Schug began his career with Joseph Phelps Vineyards in the 1970’s, where he created California’s first proprietary Bordeaux-Style blend, as well as several now legendary vineyard designated Cabernets.
+One of California’s most esteemed winemakers, Walter Schug began his career with Joseph Phelps in the 1970’s, creating California’s first proprietary Bordeaux-Style blend, as well as several now legendary vineyard designated Cabernets.